After violent elections – the president remains in office

 Photo: AP/TT

-Tanzania's incumbent president looks set to remain in office.
-After the country's rigged presidential election, which has led to widespread protests, the electoral commission claims she received 97.7 percent of the vote.
+Tanzania's incumbent president is staying in office and condemning the widespread election protests of recent days.
+After the country's rigged presidential election, which has led to the violent demonstrations, the electoral commission claims that she received 97.7 percent of the vote.

-The election, which lacked major opposition candidates and which has degenerated into violent protests, has received its final results from the country's electoral commission.
+The election, which lacked major opposition candidates and which has degenerated into violent protests, received its final results from the country's electoral commission on Saturday morning.

 "I declare Samia Suluhu Hassan elected president of the United Republic of Tanzania through the CCM party," said Electoral Commission Chairman Jacobs Mwambegele on state television.